BPhanuphong/Cat-breed-images-classification/README.md

 ---
 <!--- 4 --->
 ![image](https://user-images.githubusercontent.com/80414593/197345904-3fe24f43-43a9-4aee-a1a7-1c0eb61c603a.png)
-- Resnet50V2 has the most total parameters compared to others because ResNet50v2 has the most feature extractors. and when we connect to the classifier layer With 70 million parameters, this is one of the reasons why Resnet50V2 is the most accurate model.
+- Resnet50V2 has the most all parameters compared to others because ResNet50v2 has the most feature extractors.
+And when we connect to the classifier layer we get 70 million parameters.
+This is one of the reasons why the Resnet50V2 is the most accurate.

-- VGG16 has the most practice time.
+- VGG16 has the most training time.
 But the parameters are less than Resnet50V2.
-Our assumptions about this may be due to a model architecture that slows training based on Keras training schedules.
+Our assumptions about this may be due to a model architecture that slows training based on Keras training tables.

 ---
 <!--- 5 --->